Essay on Xerophytes

 100 Words Essay on Xerophytes

-Xerophytes are plants that have adapted to survive in harsh and dry conditions.
-These plants are found mostly in deserts and other areas with low rainfall and high temperatures.
+Xerophytes are special types of plants that have adapted to survive in harsh dry areas with little water, like deserts.

 Conclusion